tyrauber/sec_query/README.md

 Additionally retrieve some, or all, Relationships, Transactions and Filings as recorded by the SEC.

+## Note: 9/13/16, SEC.GOV embraces SSL!

+On or before Septmember 13th, 2016, the SEC.gov updated their site to use SSL (Huzzah!).
+Version 1.2.0 addresses this change.
+All versions less than 1.2.0, will cease to function as expected.
+Update immediately.

 ## Installation

 To install the 'sec_query' Ruby Gem run the following command at the terminal prompt.